 Proceeds from the Retirement Fund for Religious underwrite educational opportunities that are designed to enhance eldercare and promote comprehensive retirement planning.
 Resources include video educational series on eldercare concerns, workshops, publications, online tools, and a quarterly webinar series co-sponsored by the Avila Institute of Gerontology.

-Qualifying religious communities may also apply for Management and Continuing Education Assistance, which offers funding for a variety of resources, including demographic analyses, the acquisition of basic management tools and for ongoing education in eldercare, financial management, or fund-raising.
+Qualifying religious communities may apply for Management and Continuing Education Assistance, which offers funding for a variety of resources, including demographic analyses, the acquisition of basic management tools, attendance at workshops and conferences, and facilitators to support community-planning efforts.